New Psychoactive Substances (NPS)

 Maryland HB1523 Engrossed: Enforcement On Unauthorized Tianeptine, Kratom And Phenibut Products

-Maryland's House has passed HB1523, advancing legislation to grant the Alcohol, Tobacco, and Cannabis Commission broad enforcement powers over unauthorized consumable products like tianeptine, kratom, and phenibut.
-Manufacturers and retailers face heightened compliance risks, including product seizure, criminal penalties, and potential business license revocation for non-compliant labeling or marketing of these substances.
+Maryland's House passed legislation granting the Alcohol, Tobacco, and Cannabis Commission broad enforcement and seizure powers over unauthorized consumable products like tianeptine and kratom.
+Manufacturers and retailers face significant operational risks, including product forfeiture, criminal penalties, and potential business license revocation for non-compliant labeling or marketing.

 mgaleg.maryland.govUnited StatesUnited States